-Jean shared her inspiring story about being diagnosed with and living with hATTR amyloidosis during the Understanding the Connection Between Polyneuropathy and hATTR Amyloidosis program hosted by the Foundation for Peripheral Neuropathy (FPN) and Alnylam Pharmaceuticals.
-Members of The FPN community joined us for this program on October 27, 2022 to hear from Alnylam Patient Education Liaison Karen; Dr. Jeffrey Allen, a healthcare professional experienced in managing hATTR amyloidosis; and Jean, living with the disease.
+Christine shared her inspiring story about being diagnosed with and living with hATTR amyloidosis during the Understanding the Connection Between Polyneuropathy and hATTR Amyloidosis program hosted by The Foundation for Peripheral Neuropathy (FPN) and Alnylam Pharmaceuticals.
+Members of The FPN community joined us for this program on September 28, 2023 to hear from Alnylam Patient Education Liaison Karen; Dr. Jeffrey Allen, a healthcare professional experienced in managing hATTR amyloidosis; and Christine, living with the disease.
 This program featured a review of hATTR amyloidosis–including genetics, family history, inheritance, and signs and symptoms of the disease like symptoms of polyneuropathy–and educational resources that are available to inform yourself with the facts about the disease.

-hATTR Amyloidosis is a Rare Genetic Condition that Affects an Estimated 50,000 People Worldwide
+hATTR Amyloidosis is a Genetic Condition that Runs in the Family

 The disease is caused by an inherited gene variant, or change, in the transthyretin (TTR) gene.
-This change in the TTR gene may also be referred to as a mutation.
 These variants affect the function of a protein called TTR, a naturally occurring protein that is made mostly in the liver.

 In hATTR amyloidosis, a variant in the TTR gene causes the protein to take on an abnormal shape and misfold.
 This change in shape causes the protein to build up in various parts of the body, including the nerves, heart, and digestive system.
 The collections of abnormal proteins are called amyloid deposits and can cause symptoms of hATTR amyloidosis.